 The Velez Diversity Leadership Scholarship Nominations Open

-In honor of Dr. Maria Teresa Velez, former Associate Dean, University of Arizona Graduate College, the Dr. Maria Teresa Velez Diversity Leadership Scholarship.
-This award is given annually to a doctoral student who, through their teaching, research, or outreach and service, has demonstrated a commitment to furthering diversity in education, higher education, and the community at large.
+In honor of Dr. Maria Teresa Velez, former Associate Dean, University of Arizona Graduate College, the Dr. Maria Teresa Velez Diversity Leadership Scholarship is given annually to a doctoral student who has demonstrated a commitment to furthering diversity in education, higher education, and the community at large.
 Two scholarships are available and include a $25,000 stipend, plus full base graduate tuition, and individual student health insurance for one year.

-Learn more about the scholarship
+Learn more about the Velez Scholarship >

-August 21, 2022
+Wednesday, August 24, 2022

 Learn more about the Office of Diversity & Inclusion >

-A gateway to the arts: The Arizona Arts Master Plan sees the future through an inclusive lens
+Article: The Arizona Arts Master Plan sees the future through an inclusive lens

 Posted July 18, 2022

 The School of Art renovation was the first project to be completed as part of the Arizona Arts Master Plan.
 This is the third and final installment in a series of articles spotlighting the Arizona Arts Master Plan.
 While physical construction is the focus of the master plan, it also includes new programming designed to give opportunities for creative expression to historically underrepresented communities.

-Read the article
+Read the full article >

 UArizona to provide tuition-free education for Native American undergraduates in Arizona

 Posted June 27, 2022

 The new Arizona Native Scholars Grant program, the first of its kind in the state, will cover tuition and fees for full-time, in-state undergraduate students from Arizona’s 22 federally recognized tribes.
 Beginning in the fall, new and continuing full-time, degree-seeking, in-state undergraduates will be eligible for the Arizona Native Scholars Grant, the first program of its kind in Arizona.

 Learn more about the program >

-The University of Arizona recognizes Juneteenth with embedded year-round programming
+UArizona recognizes Juneteenth with embedded year-round programming

 Posted June 14, 2022

 A planning committee chaired by Dr. Tyina Steptoe and Dr. Treya Allen has developed a yearlong program, Beyond Juneteenth, as a means of promoting awareness of the holiday and its significance within the struggle for racial justice in the United States.
 This programming will illuminate and celebrate the history of African Americans in the Southwest and the impact Black Americans have had in shaping our state and our region.

 Read the statement from President Robbins >

 Announcing the Inaugural JustArts Fellowship

 The JustArts Fellowship for Student Leaders in the Arts advances equity, diversity, and inclusion (EDI) by inviting student leaders in the arts to identify challenges and propose creative solutions.
 Students selected for the Fellowship design and complete a change-oriented project that increases student access to meaningful arts experiences.
 Apply to be considered for the 2022-2023 Fellows Class

 View the Flyer >